-Despite the technical regulatory cultural obstacles encountered by the project during its life, the results achieved encourage actors and stakeholders to give continuity and development to this experience.
+Despite the technical, regulatory and cultural obstacles encountered by the project during its life, the results achieved encourage actors and stakeholders to give continuity and development to this experience.

-The following section of these guidelines collect indications on how Region of Split could contribute to realize this objective.
+The following section of these guidelines collects indications on how regional PAs could contribute to realize this objective.